 • Have you had children or have your children turned 18?

 • Do you need to re think your Powers of Attorney?

 • Is your Will set up in a way that best delivers your assets to your beneficiaries?

 Depending on your answers it might be time to review your estate plan.
 Click here to contact David Murdoch to discuss your estate planning requirements or updates.

-If you’d like to receive our newsletter click here and select the “Subscribe to our newsletter” button.
+If you’d like to receive our newsletter click here and subscribe today.